kevilkhadka/FlakeSpy/README.md

 FlakeSpy connects to your GitLab project using a personal access token, pulls the JUnit XML artifacts from your nightly CI pipeline automatically every morning, and builds a living picture of your test suite health:

 - 🏆 **Flakiness leaderboard** — ranked list of your most unreliable tests
-- 📈 **Trend tracking** — is your suite getting better or worse over time?
+- 📈 **30-night trend chart** — pass/fail history + duration over time
-- 🤖 **AI root cause classification** — timing issue? data dependency? locator problem?
+- 🤖 **AI root cause classification** — timing? locator? data dependency?
 - 🔧 **Fix suggestions** — specific, actionable advice per flaky test
 - 🔄 **Fully automatic** — no CI changes, no push to main, just a GitLab personal token
+- 🔍 **Test detail page** — deep dive into any test's full history and AI analysis

 ---